Make use of high quality 360 imagery with one pass that collects data for many uses.

 Rather than spending precious hours and days driving the streets looking for these possible locations, imagine only having to drive the roads on an up-to-date online map with clear images of the roadside infrastructure where you could possibly place advertisements.

-Offer better customer experience
+Offer a better customer experience

 Understanding your customer or client from the first interaction is key to a long and fruitful relationship.
-When a customer, client, resident calls a company or governmental agency (one of which you will read about in a moment or two) to report an issue, what better way to show those people that you truly understand where they are coming from then by being able to drop down into their neighborhood and discuss the current state of things.
+When a customer, client, or resident calls a company or governmental agency (one of which you will read about in a moment or two) to report an issue, what better way to show those people that you truly understand where they are coming from than by being able to drop down into their neighborhood and discuss the current state of things.

-Rather than having to schedule a time in the future to visit the location in question, the customer service rep could access the latest images of the property in question and work through the issue immediately on the phone with the caller or tax-payer.
+Rather than having to schedule a time in the future to visit the location in question, the customer service rep could access the latest images of the property in question and work through the issue immediately on the phone with the caller or taxpayer.

 Finding multiple use cases for the same 360 imagery

 The most common and obvious subscribers to such a system would be government-owned institutions and municipalities.
-Namely local divisions seeking data to improve infrastructure, road asset management, and general city maintenance.
+Namely, local divisions seeking data to improve infrastructure, road asset management, and general city maintenance.

 Public industries such as the police, army, and fire services are also potentially regular subscribers.